georgesuarez/KarmaBot/README.md

 # KarmaBot
-My Personal Bot for Discord
+My Personal Bot for Discord (CURRENTLY OUTDATED)

 ## Commands
 - !clear (number) - Deletes messages of the channel given a number ranging from 2 - 100 (Note: Works only if the messages are 14 days old)